amir13872/Prime-Plus/README.md

 python primesense.py
 ```
 ##Contributing
 Contributions are welcome!
-If you have suggestions or improvements, please fork the repository and create a pull request or email your respond to me
+If you have suggestions or improvements, please fork the repository and create a pull request or email your respond to me.
 ```
 mahnaznamani007@gmail.com
 ```